Two people out for a walk with babies in strollers

 Symptoms may include:

-• extreme worries and fears, often over the health and safety of your baby
+• extreme worry and fears, often over the health and safety of your baby

-• panic attacks (shortness of breath, chest pain, dizziness, numbness and tingling, and a feeling of losing control)
+• panic attacks (shortness of breath, chest pain, a feeling of losing control)

 Perinatal Obsessive Compulsive Disorder (OCD)

-• the need to avoid triggers to certain things over and over (compulsions)
+• compulsions, the need to avoid triggers to certain things over and over to reduce fears and obsessions (ie. needing to clean, check things many times, count or reorder things, etc.)

 Postpartum Post-Traumatic Stress Disorder (PTSD)